AngelMunoz/chroma-custom-utils/README.md

-# Unofficial port of the Razer Chroma Rest SDK
+# Custom utils for the Razer Chroma Rest SDK

-Hello Everyone, this is part of a port of the razer chroma rest sdk, while razer offers the official javascript implementation of the SDK, it is implemented in ES5 and it is quite of an All in one solution, you could easily use it there's nothing wrong on that.
+Hello Everyone, this is part of a port of the razer chroma rest sdk, while razer offers the official javascript implementation of the SDK, it is quite of an All in one solution, you could easily use it there's nothing wrong on that.
 However I wanted to practice a little bit and also have some typescript support as well.

 # Usage